• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 I've only read parts of Foley's fourth book, which I found while killing time in a Target.
 The wrestling part was OK, but I just couldn't muster the testicular fortitude to care about the rest of his stuff.

 Foley's first book, of course, is awesome.
 His second book, I thought, was just OK, but what hurt it was his little master's thesis defending the WWE at the end of it.
-I just didn't give a shit.
+I just didn't give a shirt.
 I liked his third book better than the second because it showed some more behind the curtain stuff, but his idea of actually following around Vince McMahon in the buildup for a WM, I think, would have been terrific if executed properly.

 Jericho's first book also is great, and his second book is a good read, although I think he could have cut out some of the Fozzy stuff, which is just my opinion.
 I'm just not a Fozzy fan.
 I thought he really showed what things are like backstage more than Foley did, because he actually had heat with a lot of the crew.
 I thought the chapter on You Know Who was well thought out, and the part where his mom dies and he ends up finally forgiving the ex-boyfriend who paralyzed her was particularly strong.
 He touched a better emotional cord in this sequel than Foley did in his other three sequels combined.